ErpNetDocs/tech/whats-new/v26-2/web-client/index.md

 ### 14. Context-aware Timeline widget in forms

-In v.26.2, the [Timeline](https://docs.erp.net/webclient/introduction/my-apps/timeline.html) app can now be shown directly inside supported forms as a [widget panel](https://docs.erp.net/webclient/introduction/my-apps/index.html#widgets), so users can review related activities and documents without leaving the current record.
+In v.26.2, the [Timeline](https://docs.erp.net/webclient/introduction/my-apps/timeline.html) app can now be shown directly inside specific forms as a [widget panel](https://docs.erp.net/webclient/introduction/my-apps/index.html#widgets), so users can review related activities and documents without leaving the current record.

 This makes it easier to follow the history around a customer, supplier, person, lead, opportunity, or document while staying in context.
 Instead of switching to a separate screen and then filtering again, users can open a form and immediately see the related timeline there.